andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/swift-cheat-sheet-for-dates-formatters-date-components.md

   - Swift

 ---
-Working with `NSDate`, `NSDateFormatter`, and `NSDateComponents` can be a little convoluted, so I&#8217;ve created myself a cheat sheet that will be updated as I discover new tips and tricks in this realm.
+Working with `NSDate`, `NSDateFormatter`, and `NSDateComponents` can be a little convoluted, so I've created myself a cheat sheet that will be updated as I discover new tips and tricks in this realm.

 The new cheat sheet can be found over at GitHub in the form of an Xcode Playground: